Content Standards & Logos

 Download the JPG, PNG, EPS and TIF file of the DPTV vertical color logo with white text

 Broadcast Content Standards and Practices at Detroit Public Television

-- Public Television has long held a reputation as one of America's most trusted institutions -- the #1 most trusted for 10 years in a row since 2004, according to an annual surveys by the GfK Roper Public Affairs Media Poll, Hart Research, American Viewpoint, and ORC International polling firms.
+- Public Television has long held a reputation as one of America's most trusted institutions -- the #1 most trusted since 2004, according to an annual surveys by the GfK Roper Public Affairs Media Poll, Hart Research, American Viewpoint, and ORC International polling firms.

 - Public television is a major participant in the great tradition of a free and independent American press.
 Public TV must protect its journalistic integrity and reinforce the accurate perception that it is a free and independent institution.

 - Detroit Public Television (DPTV) seeks to uphold that trust by placing high standards of journalistic integrity upon the programs it airs and the allowable funders permitted for those programs.

 DPTV has a professional staff and management that review programs, productions, and their funding sources for suitability of broadcasting or other distribution.
 DPTV encourages independent producers who are considering producing programs on controversial issues to contact the station early in their process for guidance.

 When presenting programs about issues that DPTV, in its editorial judgment, deems to be of public controversy, DPTV requires the following:

 - Programs are to be for informational purposes and not advocacy pieces